LucaHermes/DeepView/README.md

     * When ```interactive``` is True, this method is non-blocking to allow plot updates.
     * When ```interactive``` is False, this method is blocking to prevent termination of python scripts.

-The following parameters must be specified on initialization:
+The following parameters may be specified on initialization:

 | Variable               | Meaning           |